 - You'd prefer a card without an annual fee.

 The Expedia®+ Voyager Card from Citi vs the Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is an excellent card for earning travel rewards since it's part of Chase Ultimate Rewards—one of the best credit card rewards programs.
 If you're looking for versatility in the rewards you earn from a credit card, the Chase Sapphire Preferred® Card has the Expedia®+ Voyager Card from Citi beat.
-That's because the Chase Sapphire Preferred® Card earns cardholders an excellent 2.5% rewards rate on travel and dining purchases (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
-As an added plus, the card's welcome bonus is one of the best around and is currently worth $625 in travel rewards.
+That's because the Chase Sapphire Preferred® Card earns cardholders an excellent 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
+As an added plus, the card's welcome bonus is one of the best around and is currently worth $750 in travel rewards.
 Just keep in mind that in the long term, the Expedia®+ Voyager Card from Citi becomes a much more attractive card due to the anniversary bonus points.

 Consider this if…

 - You're interested in booking travel directly or outside of Expedia.com.